pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/how-to-make-your-components-interoperable.md

 {% blurb style='tip'%}
 Please note that
 * FOSS licences are recommended for software resources
-* You can use the [licence compatibility matrix](https://openminted.github.io/releases/license-matrix/) to check whether your components can be combined with other components on the basis of their licencing terms
+* you can use the [licence compatibility matrix](https://openminted.github.io/releases/license-matrix/) to check whether your components can be combined with other components on the basis of their licencing terms to create a new workflow.
 {% endblurb %}

 * **Operation and access**: